 Popular Varieties Of Thyme Plants

-There are many varieties of thyme you can grow in your herb garden.
-However, there are really only a few that are suitable for use in food, and all of them have a subtle minty flavor as part of their flavor profile.
+You can grow a wide variety of thyme in your herb garden.
+However, only a few are suitable for use in food, and all of them have a subtle minty flavor as part of their flavor profile.
+So it is good to know what you’re growing or buying for that new recipe.

 One of the most well-known thyme varieties, French thyme (also Thymus vulgaris) has strongly aromatic gray-green evergreen leaves that taste amazing in many different dishes.
 French thyme has a sweeter aroma than English thyme.
 The dominant component, thymol, has a strong scent and is also used in Vicks VapoRub, but don’t let that deter you from cooking with it!

-Lemon thyme (T. x citriodorus) is a popular culinary herb thanks to the citrus aroma and flavor that comes from its two main components: geranial and neral.
+Lemon thyme (T. x citriodorus) is a popular culinary herb thanks to the citrus aroma from the aromatic oils and flavor of its two main components: geranial and neral.
 Include lemon thyme’s dark green leaves with mild-tasting ingredients for a boost of flavor.

 Caraway Thyme